rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: The deviceAddress for a Bluetooth device must include the ':' like ##:##:##:##:##:##.
 The discovery process may take several seconds to complete.

-Likewise, if we were searching for a printer over WiFi, we could have also used the `deviceAddress` & `devicePort` parameters.
+Likewise, if we were searching for a printer over Wi-Fi, we could have also used the `deviceAddress` & `devicePort` parameters.
 	:::javascript
 	Rho.Printer.searchPrinters({
 		connectionType:Rho.Printer.CONNECTION_TYPE_TCP,